AEmilioDiStefano/ros2_ws_minimal/src/robot_legion_teleop_python/GPIO_for_differential_Tb6612_DUAL.md

 **Then connect the remaining four ends**:

-One end to VCC on motor MOTOR DRIVER 1
+One end to VCC on MOTOR DRIVER 1

 One end to STBY on MOTOR DRIVER 1